peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 as a guide in deciding the optimum configuration in their particular situation.

 We should remark that the error observed in the runs was not normally distributed.
-Rather, many local errors were clustered around zero, descreasing gradually in number towards the 95-th percentiles, with the rest distributed in heavy-tails.
+Rather, many local errors were clustered around zero, decreasing gradually in number towards the 95-th percentiles, with the rest distributed in heavy-tails.
 Therefore, we chose the 90\ % confidence intervals and the mean absolute error (MAE) to present our results instead of the more traditional